 DX Operations - I have operated as 8P9IU, KI1U/VE9 (NA014/NB003), PJ2/W5MPC and CT8/KI1U.
 Click the call for log search.
 All QSO's from these operations have been uploaded to LOTW.
 If you need a card QSL via the bureau or the home call.
 Direct QSL requests require 2 greenstamps or SASE.

-QSL info : Preferred method is LOTW.
+QSL info : I upload all QSO's to LOTW weekly, this is my preferred method of QSLing.
 All direct requests require an SASE or two greenstamps.
 If you're not in a hurry the bureau is OK too.
 I do not use EQSL.

 KI1U Log Search